 Another way to think about your investment is to buy where you want to vacation or retire.
 If you love it there, there’s a pretty good chance other people love it there, too.

 That said, it’s important to work with a local agent with expertise in vacation rental real estate.
 Their relationships, insights, and experience can help guide you toward the right homes for your goals and budget.
 They can also help you navigate the local regulatory climate.
 Most expert agents can also connect you with lenders who are friendly to vacation rental investments.

-If you’ve yet to partner with a vacation rental property management team, here are some key questions to ask during your screening process:
+If you’ve yet to partner with a vacation rental property management company or you are planning on changing property managers, here are some key questions to ask during your screening process:

 You’ll mainly want to look at capitalization rate (“cap rate” for short), which is the rate of return on a real estate investment.
 Cap rate is calculated as your net income minus expenses, divided by the purchase price.

 Yes, from what we’ve seen.
 Not only is the industry growing, but according to data from Vrbo/Homeaway, vacation rental income makes up 24% of the average owner’s annual income.3